Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 }
 ```

-* When we would process a medium size image (1000x1000) with not too many colors (under 5k) the memory consumption would still be high (more than 1Gb).
-We solved that problem, by down scaling images to 500 pixels wide before calculating histogram:
+* When we process a medium size image (1000x1000) with not too many colors (under 5k) the memory consumption would still be high (more than 1Gb).
+We solved that problem, by down scaling images to 500 pixels wide before extracting a histogram:

 ```go
 	err := mw.ReadImageBlob(imgData)